dftlibs/xcint/doc/interfacing.rst

 Similarly, the output F needs to be multiplied times two.
 This is probably historically related to how DALTON handles data.

-The AOs primitive's weights are expected to contain the spherical harmonic normalization constant.
+The AO primitive weights are expected to contain the spherical harmonic normalization constant.
 This is essential because there are different ways of absorbing the angular and radial normalizations into different quantities, depending on definitions.